La-guajolota/Horno_reflujo/README.md

 - [ ] Develop a mobile-friendly interface or a dedicated app.
 - [ ] Add data logging and analysis features to track performance.
 - [ ] Create 3D printable designs for the enclosure.
-- [ ] Add multi-language support to the web GUI.

 ### Low Priority

 - [ ] Integrate with PCB design software for profile suggestions.
 - [ ] Add cloud connectivity for remote monitoring.
-- [ ] Research machine learning for process optimization.

 ---